rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 #### How can I transition from the Google Drive version?
 Previously, the UI Toolkit was available using Abstract or Google Drive.
 Now, the UI Toolkit is only available using Abstract.
 If you need to relink symbols from the old Google Drive distributed version, use the [Symbol Swapper Plugin](https://sketchpacks.com/sonburn/symbol-swapper).
-If you need extra support, contact the Cedar team using the [#cedar-user-support][cedar-user-support-link] Slack channel or visit Cedar’s office hours.
+If you need extra support, contact the Cedar team using the [#cedar-user-support][cedar-user-support-link] Slack channel or visit Cedar's office hours.

 ### Abstract